Therapy FAQs

 Why should I consider therapy?

 Life is messy and stressful.
 And when you’re stressed, anxious, worried, or depressed, that can take a toll on your mental and physical health.
 But you don’t have to struggle through life’s curveballs alone.
 And that’s where therapy comes in.
 Therapy offers a non-judgmental, confidential, and solution-focused environment for you to figure out how to regain control of your life and succeed in your goals.
 Your therapist is a trained professional who is there with you every step of the way to help you figure things out.
-She brings research-proven techniques and strategies to each session as well as a problem-solving focus.
-(For more information about Vita Optimum’s therapist, visit our “About” page.)
+He or she brings research-proven techniques and strategies to each session as well as a problem-solving focus.
+(For more information about Vita Optimum’s therapists, visit our “About” page.)
 It takes courage to admit that you the way you’re living life right now isn’t working.
 But when you have the courage to say yes to therapy, you open the door to countless new possibilities.
 Therapy can really help you live your best life!

 What happens in therapy?